SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/OtherEdit.md

 Copy is used to copy the selected object(s) to the specified location.

 1. Select one or more objects to be copied.
-2. Click on "Object Operation" > "Copy".
+2. Click on "Object Operations" > "Object Editing" > "Move Object" group > "Copy".
 3. At an appropriate position click mouse or enter coordinate value to determine coordinate for basic point.
 4. Move the cursor in the map window, the previews of the object to copy will be shown in real time (dotted line), input the coordinate value or click at the proper location to identify the location of the object.
 5. Click to finish the operation; or repeat the last step to continue.